310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Wataru %}
 Yet I believe that if you were to call for him, he would gladly rush to you with his tail wagging…

-But, well, it’s also good to be in the company of an old friend from the Five Oddballs, yes?
+But, well, it’s also good to be in the company of an old friend from the Five Eccentrics, yes?

 It seems that Kanata is in this aquarium… If that’s true, then it would have been nice to invite Shu and Natsume-kun over as well.
-We could have gathered as the Five Oddballs for the first time in a long while.
+We could have gathered as the Five Eccentrics for the first time in a long while.

 Let us have our long awaited reunion!
 Let us enjoy the *Amazing* sensation brought by the unexpected child marrying and having children~♪
 {% endbubble %}